mspnp/azure-stream-analytics-data-pipeline/README.md

 ### Download the source data files

-1. Create a directory named `DataFile` under the `data/streaming_asa` directory in the GitHub repo.
+1. Create a directory named `DataFile` in the GitHub repo.

 2. Open a web browser and navigate to https://uofi.app.box.com/v/NYCtaxidata/folder/2332219935.